koreyou/gat-chainer/README.md

-# Text GCN on Chainer
+# Chainer implementation of GCN/GAT

 This project implements GCN ([Kipf and Welling.
 2017.
 Semi-Supervised Classification with Graph Convolutional Networks.
 ICLR.](https://arxiv.org/abs/1609.02907)) and GAT ([Veličković et al. 2018.
-Graph Attention Networks](https://arxiv.org/abs/1710.10903)) with [Chainer](https://chainer.org/).
+Graph Attention Networks.
+ICLR.](https://arxiv.org/abs/1710.10903)) with [Chainer](https://chainer.org/).
 The project includes codes to reproduce the experiments on multiple graph classification datasets. **This is NOT an official implementation by the authors.**

 I referenced [@takyamamoto's implementation of GCN](https://github.com/takyamamoto/Graph-Convolution-Chainer) to implement this project.